ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 A. Simply go to the plugin settings page, place your custom scripts in the field and click the "Save changes" button.
 Enjoy the result of applying your custom scripts.
 It's that simple!
 You can find the plugin settings page at "`WordPress Admin Area`" -> "`Settings`" -> "`Scripts Inserter`".

-= Q. How much of scripts I can enter in the field? =
+= Q. How much of scripts (characters) I can enter in the text field? =
 A. We don't limit the number of characters.

 = Q. Does this plugin requires any modification of the theme? =